SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 you can create (your own) expositions within the group, that will be directly visible to all the group's members.

 The group may also have one or more group admins (administrators).
-The groups's admins have the ability to manage the groups' members, expositions and edit the description and other metadata.
+The group's admins have the ability to manage the group's members, expositions and edit the description and other metadata.
 They can also set collaborations for the expositions that are connected to the group.
 In some sense the group is a sub-portal within the portal.